Nexis-Network/homepage/content/docs/reference/cli-branches.md

 ### set-primary

-This subcommand allows you to set a branch as the primary branch in your Exzo Network project.
+This subcommand allows you to set a branch as the primary branch in your Nexis Network project.

 #### Usage